iamtij/simpleschedule/README.md

-# SimpleSchedule
+# isked

-A Calendly-style scheduling application that allows small business owners to manage their availability and let clients book appointments through a simple interface.
+A modern scheduling application that allows small business owners to manage their availability and let clients book appointments through a simple interface.

 ## Features